 If you are living in or visiting central Tokyo, the Docomo Tokyo bike rental program is a great new solution to getting somewhere fast and cheap while having fun!
 We use it when our kids’ bikes are in for repairs, and when we have visitors.
-My airBNB guests love them!
-The community cycle or “bike sharing” system developed by NTT DoCoMo is currently offered in Chiyoda-Ku, Minato-Ku, Chuo-Ku and Koto-Ku in Tokyo, and nine other areas around Japan.
+The community cycle or “bike sharing” system developed by NTT DoCoMo is currently offered in Chiyoda-Ku, Minato-Ku, Chuo-Ku, and Koto-Ku in Tokyo, and nine other areas around Japan.

 Tokyo Bike Rental – Fun, Easy and Cheap

 If you want to see the night lights of Tokyo Tower or take a ride around the Imperial Palace, using the community cycle is the best way!
 The bikes have large baskets and electric assistance, so you can enjoy the ride without breaking a sweat.
 Even for residents, renting a bike could ease the stress of parking and repairs.
 Grocery shopping is so much easier!